openstack/swift/doc/source/overview_container_sharding.rst

 Container Backend and sharding
 ------------------------------

-Pivot_ranges table
+shard_ranges table
 ~~~~~~~~~~~~~~~~~~

 A new table has been added to the container SQLite database, this table is
-called pivot_ranges.
+called shard_ranges.
 It stores reference to the shards.
 This table will be
 created on existing databases when first requested.

 The table schema is::

-  CREATE TABLE pivot_ranges (
+  CREATE TABLE shard_ranges (
       ROWID INTEGER PRIMARY KEY AUTOINCREMENT,
       name TEXT,
       lower TEXT,